SocialSim/SocialCube/doc/run.md

 It will generate an executable called __socialcube__.

 Under the root folder, there is a configure file called _ProxyFilePaths.config_, which is used for setting the types of models and their corresponding proxy files.

+You can also use flag __"--proxy_config_file"__ to specify the name of the proxy configuration file that you want to use.
+For example, if the proxy configuration file name is _ProxyFilePaths_simple.config_, then you should use the command line:

+`./socialcube --show_profile --show_event -s 2017-07-01T00:00:00Z -e 2017-08-31T23:59:59Z --proxy_config_file ProxyFilePaths_toy.config`

 In _ProxyFilePaths.config_, use `#ModelName` to start a new model configuration.
 Lines following a `#ModelName` should be in the form of `ProxyFileName=ProxyFilePath`.
 The configuration of a model is ended with a line break.